How Is Cocoa Butter Made? A Comprehensive Guide

 Cocoa butter is composed of 57-64% saturated fats (mainly stearic and palmitic acids) and 36-43% unsaturated fats (predominantly oleic acid), contributing to its stability and long shelf life.

-How to Make White Chocolate with Cocoa Butter: A Simple Guide
+How to Use Cocoa Butter Solid: A Comprehensive Guide

 Ready to source an ingredient?